furkanaydos/furkanaydos/README.md

 # Welcome to my GitHub profile!

 I am **Furkan Aydos**, a **Software Engineering student** passionate about **software development and machine learning**.
 I enjoy exploring how technology can be applied in real-world scenarios and continuously improving my skills through both academic and practical experiences.

-Through my internships, I had the opportunity to closely observe the industry, gain hands-on practice, and strengthen my technical background.
-I am eager to keep learning, enjoy working in teams, and aspire to contribute my knowledge to projects that create value.

 ---